-Class II, Type Al
+Class II, Type AI

 Cabinet air may be recirculated back into the laboratory or ducted out of the building.
-It is able to maintain a minimum average face velocity of 0.38 m/s and may have a positive pressure contaminated plenum.
-This cabinet is not suitable for work with low levels of volatile chemicals or radioisotopes.
+It is able to maintain a minimum average face velocity of 0.38 m/s.
+The air is drawn, through ductwork, up the back of the cabinet where it is then blown into a positive pressure, contaminate plenum This cabinet is not suitable for work with low levels of volatile chemicals or radioisotopes.
 If there was a structural integrity failure of the plenum, the environment could become contaminated, since the pre-HEPA filtered, positively pressurized air would leak out of the plenum.